What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 Carving tools and knives

-• A large bread or slicing knife, like the Gladiator Series serrated bread knife, can help with crusty breads and rolls.
+- A large bread or slicing knife, like the Gladiator Series serrated bread knife, can help with crusty breads and rolls.

-• Use a sturdy cutting surface and give your turkey time to rest before carving so the juices stay in the meat, not on the board.
+- Use a sturdy cutting surface and give your turkey time to rest before carving so the juices stay in the meat, not on the board.

 FAQs

-What to serve with smoked turkey vs roasted turkey?
+What to serve with smoked turkey breast?

 How many side dishes do I need for Thanksgiving?

-For most families, 4–6 side dishes is plenty: one or two potatoes or starches, one stuffing or dressing, one or two vegetable dishes, one bread, and at least one fresh or bright element like salad or cranberry sauce.
+For most families, 4 to 6 side dishes is plenty: one or two potatoes or starches, one stuffing or dressing, one or two vegetable dishes, one bread, and at least one fresh or bright element like salad or cranberry sauce.
 If you’re serving a big crowd in Northwest Arkansas or beyond, you can add a second pan of something like mac and cheese or cornbread to make sure nobody goes hungry.

 Can I serve BBQ-style sides with a traditional roasted turkey?